Translate page - first jot down http://tapsearch.com/about-ray-tapajna

 fair trade in 1992 and have been online since 1998.
 In 1999, I was told that I only had about two years to live and so I speeded

-my writing primarily for the sake of my grandchildren os they could get an overview of the past for
+my writing primarily for the sake of my grandchildren so they could get an overview of the past

-Now we are at time when a Pope sends out an encyclical about economics.
+sent out an encyclical about economics.
 It brings a vision of hope for us all.
-In college, Professor
+In college, Professor Gavin who

-Gavin who I highly respected, gave me my required topic for earning my history major.
-Everyone else got to
+I highly respected, gave me my required topic for earning my history major.
+Everyone else got to choose to write

-choose to write their history topic but me.
-I had to write about the history of New Harmony, a Christian work community
+their history topic but me.
+I had to write about the history of New Harmony, a Christian work community experiment in

-experiment in Indiana.
-I did not want to do it and thought it was a foolish assignment for someone like me who
+Indiana.
+I did not want to do it and thought it was a foolish assignment for someone like me who specialized in

-me that needed to be filled.
+to be filled.
 I did not do a good job and I did not care because I just did not like the topic itself.
-But
+But he tried

-me all of my days in the work world trying to make sense of our economic day as a follower of Jesus.
-History taught
+of my days in the work world trying to make sense of our economic day as a follower of Jesus.
+History taught me that

-me that all who tried to bring the monastery to the outside world ended up in failures most of the time.
-This
+all who tried to bring the monastery to the outside world ended up in failures most of the time.
+This is why I

-is why I think Pope John's Vatican 2 encyclical is still waiting to be open more widely.
-The people were not ready
+think Pope John's Vatican 2 encyclical is still waiting to be open more widely.
+The people were not ready for it.

-for it.
-As long as so many think it is only human nature to shop for the cheapest price without considerind the conditions
+As long as so many think it is only human nature to shop for the cheapest price without considerind the conditions behind

-behind the price, there is little hope for thinking love will bring human dignity to the work day.
-I think Pope Benedict's
+the price, there is little hope for thinking love will bring human dignity to the work day.
+I think Pope Benedict's new

 Something extra has happened in our times